microsoft/SuperScaler/README.md

 # SuperScaler

-SuperScaler is an open-source distributed training platform for deep learning, which is designed to enable and accelerate the distributed and parallel training of deep neural networks (DNN).
-SuperScaler will support multiple deep learning frameworks.
-[TensorFlow](https://www.tensorflow.org/) and [NNFusion](https://github.com/microsoft/nnfusion) is supported now.
+**SuperScaler** is an open-source distributed platform for deep learning training.
+SuperScaler aims to provide transparent distributed training support for different platforms with highly adaption to new emerging parallelism algorithms and optimizations.
+By leveraging existing deep learning frameworks like [TensorFlow](https://www.tensorflow.org/) and [NNFusion](https://github.com/microsoft/nnfusion) for local execution while supporting efficient distributed training with highly-optimized communication stacks, SuperScaler is exploring the new oppotunities of parallel deep learning training.

-## Features of SuperScaler
+## Status

-- Use data parallel (model and pipeline parallel comming soon) to achieve parallel training.

-- Use collective communication to accelerate distributed training.
+(alpha preview)

+- Data-parallelism enabled for multi-GPU parallel training
-- Solve `AllReduce` to optimal `Send` and `Receive` to improve communication performance.
+- Support flexible communication, e.g., building `AllReduce` with primitives `Send` and `Receive`

-- Schedule the computing plan according to different computing and communication capabilities of different devices.

-- Dynamically reschedule the computing plan during executing.

-- Highly-optimized computation and communication kernels.
+- TensorFlow 1.x and NNFusion supported

-- Broad support for different deep learning frameworks and different hardware platforms.

 ## Install

-### Install on Native Machines
+### Install on a Bare-metal Machine

 - Install dependencies
   ```bash